Crystalline cohomology of rigid analytic spaces: Derived de Rham cohomology over

 for every $k\geq c$.
 In particular, the subspace topology on $N'$ induced from the $p$-adic topology on $N$ agrees with the $p$-adic topology of $N'$. \item Every finitely generated $R$-module $M$ is $p$-adically complete and separated; namely every such $M$ is isomorphic to its $p$-adic completion $M^\wedge$. \item Every submodule of a finite type free $R$-module $F$ is closed for the $p$-adic topology of $F$. \end{enumerate} \end{lemma} \begin{proof} \begin{enumerate}[(i)]

-\item This is proved in the proof of \cite{BMS}, 13.4. (iii.b); for completeness, we record it here.
+\item This is proved in the proof of \cite[13.4.\ (iii.b)]{BMS}; for completeness, we record it here.
 We do this by induction, and note that for $n=1$ the case is given in \cite{BoLu} 1.2.

 Let $\ol M$ be the image of $M$ in $M/\xi[\frac{1}{p}]$, and let $N$ be the kernel of $M\ra \ol M$.
-The image $\ol M$ is finitely generated $p$-torsion free $R/\xi$-module, which by induction is a finitely presented $R/\xi$-module.
+The image $\ol M$ is finitely generated $p$-torsionfree $R/\xi$-module, which by induction is a finitely presented $R/\xi$-module.
 Note that this also implies the $R/\xi$-module $\ol M$ is a finitely presented $R$-module.
-So by \cite{Sta}, Tag 0519, $N$ is finitely generated over $R$, and to show the finite presented-ness of $M$ it suffices to show the finite presentedness of $N$.
+So by \cite[Tag 0519]{Sta}, $N$ is finitely generated over $R$, and to show the finite presented-ness of $M$ it suffices to show the finite presentedness of $N$.
 But note that for $x\in N$, there exists some $k\in \NN$ such that $p^kx\in \xi M$.
-This implies that $p^k\xi^{n-1}x=0$ in $M$ as the element is contained in $\xi^nM=0$, and by the $p$-torsion freeness of $M$ we have $\xi^{n-1} x=0$.
-So $N$ is a finitely generated $p$-torsion free $R/\xi^{n-1}$-module, and by induction we get the result.
+This implies that $p^k\xi^{n-1}x=0$ in $M$ as the element is contained in $\xi^nM=0$, and by the $p$-torsionfreeness of $M$ we have $\xi^{n-1} x=0$.
+So $N$ is a finitely generated $p$-torsionfree $R/\xi^{n-1}$-module, and by induction we get the result.

 \item By definition, a ring $R$ is coherent if every finitely generated ideal of $R$ is finitely presented.
-So by the $p$-torsion freeness of $R$ and (i), we get the result.
+So by the $p$-torsionfreeness of $R$ and (i), we get the result.

 \item Let $M$ be the kernel of the map $N\ra N/N'[\frac{1}{p}]$.
 Namely we have the following short exact sequence